 Birth Certificate for a Newborn Baby

-You will be required to fill out a form during your hospital stay for the birth certificate and the rest will be taken care of by the hospital.
-In some states, the hospitals advise you to apply for SSN first and then for the birth certificate.
-The reason for the one-month lag is to give time to the hospital to send a record for the baby’s birth to the State office.
+You will be required to fill out a form during your hospital stay for the baby’s birth certificate and the rest will be taken care of by the hospital.
+In some states, hospitals advise you to apply for a SSN first, and then for the birth certificate.
+The reason for the one-month lag is to give time for the hospital to send a record of the baby’s birth to the State office.
 Once the office has that record, the birth certificate can be issued very quickly.
 Verify this process at your hospital in advance.

 In either case, you will receive the birth certificate through mail.
-In case you haven’t decided the name of your baby, then you can fill out a form later and submit it at your County Health Department.
-It might take a while before you actually receive it.
-But it is always better to think about the baby’s name in advance as it is much easier to apply for a birth certificate at the time of birth.
+If you haven’t yet decided the name of your baby, you can fill out a form later and submit it to your County Health Department.
+It might take a while before you actually receive it, so deciding on your baby’s name in advance can make it much easier to apply for a birth certificate at the time of birth.
 There is no charge for this service.

 As you gather all required documents for your newborn child, remember to get travel medical insurance if you fly out of the country.